 2. Leg sit

-Sitting on your lap or one of you legs in particular is another easy burping positions to do.
-First, one hand of yours is going to support baby’s chin and jaw.
-It should form the C-shape and the palm is mainly on baby’s tummy.
-Though moving your baby forwards slightly but there is a no worry about the baby’s head as that C-shape hand supporting the head’s weight.
-The other hand is going to gently rub and pat your baby’s back.
-This position is so effective that you may hear the baby burping even when your baby is still sitting on you lap.
-Once the baby can burp, you would feel more relieve.
+Sitting on your lap or one of your legs, in particular, is another easy burping position to do.
+First, one hand of yours is going to support the baby’s chin and jaw.
+It should form a C-shape, and the palm is mainly on baby’s tummy.
+Try moving your baby forwards slightly, but there is no worry about the baby’s head, as that C-shape hand supports the head’s weight.
+The other hand will gently rub and pat your baby’s back.
+This position is so effective that you may hear the baby burping even when your baby is still sitting on your lap.
+Once the baby can burp, you will sense immediate relief from your child.

 3. Lap sit

-Move your baby’s body gently to the center of your lap.
-Just like the Leg sit, your baby is still sitting on your lap and you will also support the chain with the C-shape of one hand around baby’s throat area.
+Move your baby’s body gently to the centre of your lap.
+Just like the Leg sit, your baby is still sitting on your lap, and you will also support the chain with the C-shape of one hand around baby’s throat area.
 The difference here is the other hand supporting her back and head by putting your palm on baby’s shoulder area.

-You should start to rotate your baby in four different points.
+You should start to rotate your baby at four different points.
 For example, forwards, right, backwards and left.
-The movement of the baby’s body at the right angle generally makes trapped wind move along.
-Another option is that you can gently move your baby in circular motion because you baby could find that rhythmic movement more relaxing.
+The movement of the baby’s body rotating at the right angle generally makes trapped wind move along.
+Another option is that you can gently move your baby in a circular motion because your baby could find that rhythmic movement more relaxing.
 Burping could be expected then.
-Only do this for few rounds to avoid dizziness even when you have heard you baby burping.
-Your baby could burp later, just be more patient.
+Only do this for a few rounds to avoid dizziness, even if you haven’t heard your baby burping.
+Your baby could burp later; just be more patient.

 4. Lap lie

 The fourth position for burping is to lie your baby flat across your lap.
-One arm of your holding baby chest and head by putting the palm under baby’s arm.
-Now the baby is on our lap facing the floor.
+Take one of your arms and position it on your knees, holding baby’s chest and head by putting the palm under baby’s arm.
+Now the baby is on our lap, facing the floor.
 To burp your baby, you should gently rub or pat her back with your free hand.
 The baby probably enjoys this position most because you are pretty much gently massaging her.

 In this burping position, baby has her legs free and can move around as the chin and jaw are leaning on the mother’s lap.
-This allow the baby to wind easily.
-A little bit of milk are also expected when burping especially after the feed or when you don’t burp your baby for a while.
+This allows the baby to wind easily.
+A little bit of milk is also expected when burping, especially after the feed or when you don’t burp your baby for a while.

-In short, to burp your baby, there could be many ways that work as long as you gently rub or pat her.
-If you are not sure what to do yet, you can ask for direct instruction from you health visitor.
-They will give you their the tips and experiences so that you could be more confident to burp your baby.
+To burp your baby, there could be many ways that work as long as you gently rub or pat her.
+If you are still unsure what to do, you can ask for direct instruction from your healthcare visitor.
+They will give you their tips and experiences so that you can be more confident in burping your baby.